AlexanderEggers/hitogo/README.md

 }
 ```

 How do I use Hitogo?
+(Step-by-step introduction)
 -------------------

 1. Extend the HitogoController

 The HitogoController is the base for the hint system.
-It decides if the new request hint should be shown and which hints should be closed.
-It also holds several getter-methods which points to your default configuration for hint layouts.
-Of course you need to define those getter-methods by implementing those.
-Those getter are handy if your hint layouts are quite similar to each other, but only differ for example in the usage of color.
-For example: getDefaultTitleViewId() holds the view id for the default title textview used in layouts.
+It decides if the new requested HitogoObject should be shown and which should be closed.
+It also holds several getter-methods which points to your default configuration for layouts.
+Of course you need to define those getter-methods by implementing them.
+The getter methods useful if your layouts are quite similar to each other, but only differ for example in the usage of color.
+For example: getDefaultTitleViewId() holds the view id for the default title textview.
 Each controller needs to implement the getLayout() method.
-This method defines which layout should be used for the requested hint.
-The method is using different states which needs to be defined by the user.
+This method defines which layout should be used for the HitogoViewBuilder (Hitogo.asView(..)).

 ```java
 public class HitogoExampleController extends HitogoController {